 Belgium has a large number of repositories, considering the size of the country, and they are a mixture of public and private initiatives.
-This means researchers sometimes find them hard to navigate.
-When looking for basic information about victims, local and national administrations often have personal files on these persons.
-The majority of Jews in Belgium did not hold Belgian nationality (less than 10 percent at the registration in 1940).
-For the non-naturalized legal residents the foreigners' police had personal or family files.
-These files are being kept both on a local level (the city administrations) and, on a national level (central files).
-It is important to know that the Jewish communities in Belgium were concentrated in Brussels and Antwerp, and to a far lesser extent in Charleroi and Liège.
+This means researchers can sometimes find them hard to navigate.
+When looking for basic information about victims, local and national administrations are often in possession of personal files.
+The majority of Jews in Belgium were not Belgian nationals (less than 10 percent at the registration in 1940).
+For the non-naturalized legal residents the Belgian Foreigners’ Police kept personal or family files.
+These files are held in both local level institutions (the city administrations) and in the National Archives (central files).
+It is important to note that the Jewish communities in Belgium were concentrated in Brussels and Antwerp, and to a far lesser extent in Charleroi and Liège.
 Following the decree from 29 August 1942, Jews were only allowed to live in one of these four cities.
 But still there are interesting sources in other city archives.
-The case of the deportation of a few thousand Jews from Antwerp to communities in the adjacent province of Limburg at the end of 1940 illustrates this: They were allowed to return after a few months, but their stay obviously left traces in some of the local archives.
-These archives can be identified using (local) studies on this very specific subject, but we are talking about very small archives with sometimes very limited collections on the Holocaust period.
+The case of the deportation of a few thousand Jews from Antwerp to communities in the adjacent province of Limburg at the end of 1940 illustrates this.
+They were allowed to return after a few months, but their stay obviously left traces in some of the local archives.
+These archives can be identified using (local) studies on this very specific subject, but these are very small archives with sometimes very limited collections on the Holocaust period.
 The foreigners’ files are accessible via name registers, organised according to date of arrival in Belgium.
-It has to be noted that public administrations in Belgium are not allowed to register ethnic or religious background.
+It should be noted that public administrations in Belgium were (and are still) not allowed to register ethnic or religious background.
 None of the official pre- or post-war sources therefore mention “Jew” or “Jewishness” (unlike in the neighbouring Netherlands, for example, where religion was duly registered).

-Indeed, this access via names – instead of, for example, by topic – poses one of the most important challenges to find both victim and perpetrator sources in Belgium.
-Important victim sources are held by the Directorate-General War Victims, a state institution, originally founded by the Ministry of Reconstruction, which now belongs to the Federal Public Service of Social Security.
+Indeed, this access via names – instead of, for example, by topic – poses one of the most important challenges to locating both victim and perpetrator sources in Belgium.
+Important victim sources are held by the Directorate-General War for Victims, a state institution, originally founded by the Ministry of Reconstruction and now part of the State Archives.
 Its task was to gather information on war victims in different military archives, judicial archives, etc., in order to obtain settlement and/or victim recognition.
 It thus built up a huge collection of personal files and files on some organisations, such as the Jewish resistance.
 There is no online catalogue, only a card index system which is not publicly accessible.
 It is alphabetically ordered, so one has to know the name of the person whose files he or she is looking for and there are no specific references to the persecution of the Jews.
-There is also an inventory, but the problem remains basically the same.
+There is also an inventory, but using it does not resolve the issues mentioned above.

 Similar problems arise in the case of one the most important archives for the study of the perpetrators.
-The archives of the former Military Prosecutor’s Office, where the files on the post-war trials of war criminals and collaborators, have been transferred to the National Archives but are not publicly accessible, consultation requiring the authorisation of the Collège des procureurs généraux/College van procureurs-generaal.
+The archives of the former Military Justice system, which hold the files of the post-war trials of war criminals and collaborators, have been transferred to the National Archives but are not publicly accessible, consultation requiring the authorisation of the Collège des procureurs généraux/College van procureurs-generaal.
 Access is generally granted for researchers, the individuals concerned and their descendants.
 A research guide and summary finding aid exist.

 C. EHRI identification and description results on Belgium